Apparent inconsistency between Streda formula and Hall conductivity in reentrant integer quantum anomalous Hall effect in twisted MoTe$_2$: Mismatch between Streda and transport

+There is a possible explanation relying on anyon dispersion in tMoTe$_2$.
+Without anyon dispersion, localization of fractional quasiparticles would yield a fractional rather than an integer Hall plateau.
+Reference~\cite{Nosov:2025} attributes the RIQAH to disorder lifting the degeneracy among multiple anyon-band minima, so that only one delocalized Landau-like state remains occupied.
+This explanation, however, crucially depends on anyon dispersion and therefore cannot account for the similar RIQH observed in GaAs, where no such dispersion exists.
+By contrast, our short-range-disorder-enhanced Wigner crystal localization scenario explains the RIQH in both tMoTe$_2$ and GaAs, offering a more universal and experimentally consistent framework.

+Another option is a bubble phase with multiple fractional particles.
+A bubble phase with multiple fractional particles would correspond to a reentrant fractional quantum anomalous Hall (RFQAH) phase instead of the RIQAH phase.
+A similar reentrant fractional quantum Hall (RFQH) phase has been observed in high quality GaAs~\cite{huang2023reentrant,huang2024observation}.
+However, a RFQAH phase has not been observed experimentally, suggesting limitations of the bubble-phase interpretation and indicating that our short-range-disorder-enhanced Wigner crystal localization scenario provides a more consistent explanation.

-Finally, we return to the mismatch of the Streda slope and $\sigma_{xy}$ for the RIQAH1 state.
+Finally, we return to the mismatch of the Streda slope and intercept of the RIQAH1 state.
 It may be the case that the slope of the RIQAH1 state is misidentified due to its close proximity to the resistive peak displayed in Fig.~\ref{fig:streda_one}.
 Since the RIQAH phase is determined by finding the resistivity minima it can easily be overwhelmed when placed in close proximity to a resistive peak with a different slope.
-Indeed, the slope of the resistivity peak is also very close to $-0.5$ \cite{Tingxin}.
+Indeed, we find the slope of the resistivity peak to correspond to a Chern number of $C=-0.49\pm 0.08$.
 This suggests the possibility that the RIQAH1 state is driven by the same physics as the RIQAH2 state, but its slope is misidentified due to its proximity to the dispersing peak in resistivity.
+We provide a line displaying what the slope of RIQAH1 would be if it was not masked by the resistive peak in Fig.~\ref{fig:streda_one}(c).